kubernetesdaily/kubernetesdaily.github.io/content/post/flannel/index.md

 +++
 author = "Sangam Biradar"
 categories = ["Kubernetes", "2023"]
-weight = 15
+weight = 10
-description = " Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes." draft = false slug = " K8sGPT gives Kubernetes Superpowers to everyone " tags = ["DevOps", "kubernetes", "Networking"] title = " flannel is a network fabric for containers, designed for Kubernetes " [cover] image = "flannel.png"
+description = " Flannel is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes." draft = false slug = " K8sGPT gives Kubernetes Superpowers to everyone " tags = ["DevOps", "kubernetes", "Networking"] title = "Flannel is a network fabric for containers, designed for Kubernetes " [cover] image = "flannel.png"